multi-swe-bench/multi-swe-bench/doc/contribution-incentive-plan.md

 - **Requirement**: Submit **validated data entries contributions**
 - **Reward**:
   - Your name listed in the [Multi-SWE-RL Contribution Table](https://github.com/users/multi-swe-bench/projects/3/views/1) on our gitHub repository.
-  - Your name(Name you provided/Github Username) will also be mentioned in the acknowledgements of our technical reports.
+  - Your name(Name you provided/Github Username) will also be mentioned in the acknowledgements of our subsequent updated technical report.

 #### **Tier 2: New authors of technical reports**
 - **Requirement**: Submit and **merge 200 data entries** and **more than 5 repositories**
 - **Reward**:
-  - Included in our relevant technical reports as **new author**.
+  - Included in our subsequent updated technical report as **new author**.
   - Priority consideration for leadership roles (e.g., dataset moderation, event organization).

 ---